 ASD Support

-Parent support groups and parent-child interaction therapy can help decrease your stress and ease your worries.
+You're not alone—there are support groups and parent-child interaction therapy that can help reduce stress and provide reassurance.

-Learning about ASD and how it affects children and impacts families can help you adjust to the diagnosis, learn effective coping and parenting strategies, and optimize your child’s growth and development.
+Learning more about autism and how it affects children and families can make a big difference.
+It can help you adjust to the diagnosis, develop effective coping and parenting strategies, and support your child’s growth and development.

-Organisations offering advice and support to families after an autism diagnosis
+There are also many organisations that offer advice and support for families after an autism diagnosis.

 National Autistic Society